NativeScript/docs-v8/ui-and-styling.md

 <img class="md:w-1/2 lg:w-1/3" src="https://art.nativescript-vue.org/layouts/wrap_layout_horizontal.svg" />

-#### Vertical wrap layout
+#### Example: Vertical wrap layout

 The following example creates a column of equally-sized items.
-When the row runs out of space, the container wraps the last item on a new column.
+When the row runs out of space, the container wraps the last item to a new column.

 ```html
 <WrapLayout orientation="vertical" backgroundColor="#3c495e">